Touhou Luna Nights: Plot

-Sakuya Izayoi, the head maid of Gensokyo's Scarlet Devil Mansion, is sent to a parallel universe that mysteriously resembles the mansion, by her mistress, Remilia Scarlet.
-Apparently, this is for Remilia's own amusement, but her younger sister Flandre Scarlet disguises herself as Nitori Kawashiro and hijacks the parallel universe in revenge for Remilia using her magical jewels to create Luna Nights without permission.
+Sakuya Izayoi, the head maid of the Scarlet Devil Mansion, is unwillingly transported to a parallel universe named Luna Nights that resembles the mansion by her mistress, Remilia Scarlet.
+Sakuya loses her abilities in the process.
+After exploring the entirety of Luna Nights and recovering her powers, Sakuya confronts Remilia, who alleges that displacing Sakuya from Gensokyo was done for her own amusement.
+Remilia's younger sister Flandre Scarlet, who previously disguised herself as engineer Nitori Kawashiro, arrives and hijacks the universe to exact revenge for Remilia using her magical gems to create Luna Nights without permission.
 After Sakuya defeats Flandre, Remilia apologizes and undoes Luna Nights.

-In the game's alternate ending, the real Nitori discovers that the world is collapsing and sends Sakuya to investigate.
-She finds Reimu Hakurei had infiltrated the parallel universe as it is affecting the real Gensokyo.
-After they fight, Remilia, Nitori, and Flandre arrive and explain to everyone that the purpose of Luna Nights is to create a universe where Flandre could freely use her powers to avoid creating an incident in the real Gensokyo, but were unsuccessful leading to Reimu's appearance.
-The spiritual energy built up during the fight causes the universe to collapse, with Sakuya barely escaping in Nitori's mech.
+In the game's alternate ending, the real Nitori discovers that the parallel universe is collapsing and sends Sakuya to investigate.
+Sakuya finds that Reimu Hakurei, the guardian shrine maiden, had infiltrated Luna Nights, as its contents are beginning to affect the real Gensokyo.
+After Sakuya and Reimu conclude fighting, Remilia, Nitori, and Flandre arrive, disclosing to everyone that the true purpose of Luna Nights was to create a realm where Flandre could freely use her powers to avoid creating an incident in Gensokyo.
+However, they were unsuccessful in containing Flandre's magic, gaining Reimu's ire.
+The spiritual energy built up during the fight causes the universe to disintegrate, with Sakuya barely escaping in Nitori's mech.

-Characters

-With the exception of Nitori and Akyuu, all of the characters in Touhou Luna Nights are either the protagonists of the series or are from Embodiment of Scarlet Devil.